-Further, we take PPV oligomer dimer and compare from N=2 (trans-stilbene) to N=6.
+Further, we take PPV oligomer dimer and compare from N = 2 (trans-stilbene) to N = 6.
 We consider two typical dimer stacking modes: cofacial (H-aggregate) and head-to-tail (J-aggregate).
 Quantum chemistry calculation based on PPP Hamiltonian showed that the electronic coupling (between CT state and the lowest exciton state) ratio of singlet with respect to triplet manifold is consistently higher than 1, see Fig. 5, in consistency with the butadiene dimer case.

 The above discussion was based on only the electronic coupling term, namely, the electron tunneling between two polymer-chains, or the prefactor in Eq.
 (11).
 Beljonne et al. [105] had further considered the density of states term in Eq.
 (11) by employing a charge transfer formula [106] to estimate the charge recombination rates for singlet and triplet exciton formation.
-It was found that : (i) k_S/k_T ratio is smaller or close to one for short chain (N=2) oligomer, while it is much higher in long chain (N=6); (ii) in spite of the relatively small electronic couplings, the calculated recombination rates at room temperature are relatively fast: in N=2, on the order of 10^9-10^{10} s-1 for both singlets and triplets; in N=64, ca. $10^{10}-10^{11}$ s-1 for singlets but significantly smaller, 10^7-10^8 s-1, for triplets.
+It was found that : (i) $k_S/k_T$ ratio is smaller or close to one for short chain (N = 2) oligomer, while it is much higher in long chain (N = 6); (ii) in spite of the relatively small electronic couplings, the calculated recombination rates at room temperature are relatively fast: in N = 2, on the order of $10^9-10^{10} \text{ s}^{-1}$ for both singlets and triplets; in N = 64, ca. $10^{10}-10^{11} \text{ s}^{-1}$ for singlets but significantly smaller, $10^7-10^8 \text{ s}^{-1}$ , for triplets.
+So far, we have proved the principle that the conventional wisdom of spin statistics can be beaten.
+Namely, the internal

 So far, we have proved the principle that the conventional wisdom of spin statistics can be beaten.
-Namely, the internal quantum efficiency for organic electroluminescence can exceed the believed 25%!
+Namely, the internal quantum efficiency for organic electroluminescence can exceed the believed 25% !
 The key issue here is that the charge recombination process falls in the Marcus inverted regime that the larger the driving force, the slower the charge transfer rate.
 In order to provide deeper insight and simpler clues for highly efficient light-emitting materials design, we may write down a simple relation from the Fermi Golden Rule, for the formation probability from an initial state (the free charge pair) to a final state (the bound ionic exciton) as: